mapbox/mapbox-gl-native/platform/ios/docs/guides/Adding Markers to a Map.md

 The runtime styling API includes our `MGLSymbolStyleLayer` and `MGLCircleStyleLayer` classes that can be used to dynamically display on markers on map when used in conjunction with either an `MGLVectorSource` or an `MGLShapeSource`.

 If you need to implement callouts with the `MGLSymbolStyleLayer` or `MGLCircleStyleLayer`, you will need to implement your own tap gesture recognizer that calls `-[MGLMapView visibleFeaturesAtPoint:inStyleLayersWithIdentifiers:]` to get the tapped point feature, then show a `UIView` you provide.
-Additionally, if you need to animate markers when using the runtime styling APIs, consider using an timer to update the source data coordinates accordingly.
+Additionally, if you need to animate markers when using the runtime styling APIs, consider using a timer to update the source data coordinates accordingly.

 | <img src="img/adding-points-to-a-map/circle-layer.png" alt="MGLCircleStyleLayer" style="height: 500px;"/>               | <img src="img/adding-points-to-a-map/symbol-layer.png" alt="MGLSymbolStyleLayer" style="height: 500px;"/>              |
 |----------------------|---------------------|